raveheart1/raveheart1/README.md

 # Welcome to My GitHub Profile!
 ![](https://komarev.com/ghpvc/?username=raveheart1)
 ## About Me
 Hi, I'm Gordon McWilliams, a DevOps consultant with a passion for cloud computing and automation.
-Currently working at Coretek Services.

 - 🛠️ I’m currently working in Terraform and Azure.
 - 💼 I’m considering earning a degree to progress my career.